s01242098JuanEspindola/Lab7-readme.md/README.md

 # Lab7-readme.
 ### Executive sumary
-We all know about Python as a programming language.
-To be more specific, Python is an object-oriented programming language.
-In object-oriented programming, or OOP, the goal is to make reusable code patterns.
-This is different from procedural programming where we give a sequence of instructions.
+In Lab number 7.
+We covered what it means Compression through Zip and unzip files We learned to reduce file size and make it easier to transport or store We all know about Python as a programming language.
+In object-oriented programming or OOP, the goal is to make reusable code patterns.
+In contrast to procedural programming, where we give a sequence of instructions.
 ### File Compression
 ### Explain the purpose and use of file compression
 The main purpose of compressing a file is to make it smaller so that it takes up less space on your computer.Compressed (zipped) files take up less storage space and can be transferred to other computers more quickly than uncompressed files.